abusaeed2433/ImageCodes/README.md

 # ImageCodes
-The repo contains the lab works and project
+The repo will have the lab works and project